 It is notable that the X100F has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X100F and the RX100 VI are recent models that feature in their makers' current product line-up.
+Both the X100F and the RX100 VI are recent models that are part of the current product line-up.
 The X100F replaced the earlier Fujifilm X100T, while the RX100 VI followed on from the Sony RX100 V. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 Review summary: Fujifilm X100F vs Sony RX100 VI

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100F and the Sony RX100 VI?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm X100F:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.